opil/documentation/docs/start/index.md

 3. Monitor the execution of the task dispatched to the agents by means of the Task Supervisor.

 #### MOD.SW.AHMI (Advanced HMI)
+HMI is a web application server with its own local database for storing data needed in this module.
+HMI serves a web browser user interface for the human agents to monitor and control OPIL data entities.

 This OPIL node consists of three different sub-modules.
 The Task Monitoring and Control enables continuous monitoring and control of tasks.
 Subscription and visualisation of information available in
 OPIL, and the controllability of the operations, tasks and other actions planned by OPIL and human actors are the key functionalities.